Jerusalem maps – King David to Herod

-King David’s Jerusalem
+Jerusalem in King David’s time

-See the bottom right of the diagram: this was Jebus, a small walled fortress sitting on a spur of rock jutting out from the large rock plateau to its north.
-It was of no great importance to anyone, but it lay in a strategic position between two rival kingdoms: Israel in the north, ruled by Ishbaal the successor of Saul, and Judah in the south, only recently conquered by the outlaw chieftain David (see Map 6: the kingdoms of Israel and Judah at MAPS).
+Why did David choose this particular rocky site for his capital?
+It was of no great importance to anyone, but it lay in a strategic position between two rival kingdoms: Israel in the north, ruled by Ishbaal the successor of Saul, and Judah in the south which David, at that time just an outlaw chieftain, had recently conquered (see Map 6: the kingdoms of Israel and Judah at MAPS).

-The old capital of the kingdom had been Hebron.
+What about David’s old capital, Hebron?
 It did not suit David’s purposes.
 He wanted a fresh start, a new base of power free of associations with the old regime.
-He turned his eyes towards the fortress of Jebus – a neutral area without a history of its own.
+Jebus was ideal, because it was in a neutral area without a history of its own.
 At that stage it was only a fortress/settlement, not a city at all, with an estimated population of about two thousand people.
 There was

 Wisely, David did not slaughter the inhabitants when he captured the city.
 He absorbed them into the system.
 The wife who bore his successor, Solomon, may have been a Jebusite – her remarkable story is at Bathsheba of Jerusalem.

 This is not a pretty, or indeed popular, period in Jerusalem’s history.
 When Solomon died the ten northern tribes broke away, forming the kingdom of Israel.

 Then in about 922 BC the Egyptian Pharaoh Sheshonk I led a raid, capturing the city and sacking it.
 The Temple was stripped of its treasures, including the Ark and the golden cherubim.

 About two hundred years later Hezekiah became king of Judah.
 He was a man of startling energy.
 He built new fortifications and an underground tunnel in Jerusalem (see bottom right of map), bringing water from the Gihon Spring to the Pool of Siloam inside the city.